Kinjalrk2k/YelpCamp/README.md

 # YelpCamp
 Colt Steele's YelpCamp project!

-This version is a part of Section 33: YelpCamp Comments
+This version is a part of Section 35: YelpCamp Adding Authentication

 ## Objectives for this section
-- Comment New/Create
-    - Discuss Nested routes
-    - Add comments new and create routes
-    - Add the new comment form
-- Style Show Page
-    - Add Sidebar to show Page
+- Add User Model
-    - Display comments nicely
+    - Install all packages needed for auth
+    - Define User model